kingnsk/kingnsk/README.md

                        hardware (from zx80 to Intel and AMD current platforms), software (Windows, *nix, etc...)
 - 🌱 I’m currently learning C# on geekbrains.ru
-- 📫 How to reach me: kingnsk2020@gmail.com
+- 📫 How to reach me: kingnsk@gmail.com
+- Telegramm: @king_nsk

 <!---
 kingnsk/kingnsk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.